ratfactor/meow5/README.md

 where I'm currently at!
 Also take a look at `design-notes.txt` for more ongoing thoughts (also kinda functions as a vague todo/done list).

-**Update:** Finding words by name, inlining them, and executing the program works.
+**Update:** Defining a single word in a string, tokenizing the string into "words", finding those words by name, inlining them, and executing the program!

 A Forth-like language that is conCATenative in two ways: